usd-cs/COMP-49X-24-25-the-brink/the-brink/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands:

 ### `npm start`

-Runs the app in the development mode.\
+This command runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page reloads when you make changes.
-You may also see any lint errors in the console.
+Lint errors, if any, are displayed in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+This command launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Refer to the section on [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for further details.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+This command builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It bundles React in production mode and optimizes the build for optimal performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and filenames include hashes.
-Your app is ready to be deployed!
+Your application is ready for deployment.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Refer to the section on [deployment](https://facebook.github.io/create-react-app/docs/deployment) for additional information.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+**Note: Ejecting is a one-way operation.
+Once you eject, it is irreversible.**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you are not satisfied with the build tool and configuration choices, you may eject at any time.
+This command removes the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+Instead, it copies all configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) into your project, providing full control over them.
+All commands except eject will continue to work, but they will reference the copied scripts so that you may modify them as necessary.
+At that point, you assume responsibility for further configuration.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+Usage of eject is optional.
+The curated feature set is sufficient for small and medium deployments, and you are not required to use this feature.
+However, customization may become necessary as your project evolves.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more from the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, please refer to the [React documentation](https://reactjs.org/).

 ### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+Information on code splitting is available at: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

 ### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+Details on analyzing the bundle size are available at: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

 ### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+Guidance on creating a Progressive Web App is available at: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

 ### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+For advanced configuration, refer to: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+For deployment instructions, please refer to: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify
+### `npm run build` Fails to Minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+If you encounter issues with `npm run build` failing to minify, please refer to: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)